patrickbwarren/qgis3-survex-import/DowProv/README.md

-Historically Providence Pot was classed as from the entrance to Stalagmite Corner, and the rest was classed as Dowbergill Passage (or Dowber Gill Passage), part of Dow Cave -- N. Brindle, CPC Journal 2(1), 4-9 (1955).
+Historically Providence Pot was classed as from the entrance to Stalagmite Corner, and the rest was classed as Dowbergill Passage (or Dowber Gill Passage), part of Dow Cave [N. Brindle, CPC Journal 2(1), 4-9 (1955)].
 The usage here 'Dowbergill Passage' follows Northern Caves vol 1 (1972-9).
 In terms of the survey data, Dowbergill Passage splits naturally at 800 yds chamber, where the White Rose Pothole Club (WRPC) re-survey ended in 2004.